Less Than Butterflies, No. 14, Pt. III

 It wasn’t fair to him.
 I hadn’t been fair to him.
 Even if I’d never asked him for anything or expected anything of him, he’d disappointed me because I’d given him too much love, as Gwen had previously pointed out to me weeks before.
 But other than some careless behavior on my birthday, for which I still felt okay holding him accountable, I hadn’t a good reason to continue being mad at him.
 So, there, on the patio of JR’s, I resolved to forgive him, even if he never apologized for what happened on my birthday.
 He and I may never be on the same page in terms of how we loved one another, but it felt only right for me to continue our friendship to see how exactly the story ended someday.
 Because I knew deep down inside of me, somewhere under the pile of ash ground of pieces of my broken heart, that our story was far from being finished, and had only really just begun.

-When I went back to the Eagle, I found that Brandon had joined Gwen and Sam.
-Sam presented me with a peace-offering, a drink, which I took without argument.
+When I went back to the Eagle, I found that Brandon had joined Gwen and Peter.
+Peter presented me with a peace-offering, a drink, which I took without argument.
 If there was one thing my friend Hope had taught me, it was that you never turned down a free drink.
-But even with all my upset at Ezra now at least compartmentalized in order to better heal, I still found that I was, in fact, a bit irritated with Sam.
+But even with all my upset at Ezra now at least compartmentalized in order to better heal, I still found that I was, in fact, a bit irritated with Peter.
 This only exacerbated when I caught onto the advances he was making toward Brandon.

 Thankfully, with enough weed clouding my brain, I was able to laugh with Gwen as we watched the two of them and took up almost the entirety of the bed with chips and snacks she’d purchased at the Walgreens I’d patronized that very morning for cigarettes as a damsel in distress.
 But Gwen being Gwen, she quickly tired and excused herself to retire home, which clued Brandon in, as well, that he too should leave.

-My plan had been to ride back with Gwen so that I could get my car from her house, but that was before Sam announced, “Why don’t you just stay here tonight?”
+My plan had been to ride back with Gwen so that I could get my car from her house, but that was before Peter announced, “Why don’t you just stay here tonight?”

 “Huh?”
 I asked, not sure if he was actually extending an invitation for me to spend the night once more before he went back to Dallas or if my own fucked up brain was creating scenarios that weren’t actually playing out.